Snap (NYSE:SNAP) Releases Quarterly Earnings Results, Beats Expectations By $0.06 EPS

-Snap (NYSE:SNAP) posted its quarterly earnings data on Tuesday.
-The company reported $0.01 earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.05) by $0.06, Briefing.com reports.
-The business had revenue of $678.67 million during the quarter, compared to analyst estimates of $551.36 million.
-Snap had a negative return on equity of 49.08% and a negative net margin of 57.18%.
-The company’s revenue for the quarter was up 52.1% on a year-over-year basis.
-During the same period last year, the company earned ($0.04) EPS.
+Snap (NYSE:SNAP) released its quarterly earnings results on Tuesday.
+The company reported $0.01 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.05) by $0.06, Briefing.com reports.
+The firm had revenue of $678.67 million during the quarter, compared to analyst estimates of $551.36 million.
+Snap had a negative net margin of 57.18% and a negative return on equity of 49.08%.
+The business’s revenue for the quarter was up 52.1% compared to the same quarter last year.
+During the same quarter in the prior year, the firm earned ($0.04) EPS.

-Several equities research analysts have recently weighed in on SNAP shares.
-KeyCorp increased their price target on Snap from $29.00 to $35.00 and gave the stock an “overweight” rating in a report on Monday.
-ValuEngine upgraded Snap from a “hold” rating to a “buy” rating in a report on Monday, August 3rd.
-Bank of America reiterated a “buy” rating and issued a $28.50 price target on shares of Snap in a report on Wednesday, July 15th.
-Canaccord Genuity reiterated a “hold” rating and issued a $36.00 price target on shares of Snap in a report on Wednesday.
-Finally, Truist upgraded Snap from a “hold” rating to a “buy” rating and set a $43.00 price target on the stock in a report on Wednesday.
-One analyst has rated the stock with a sell rating, nine have given a hold rating and twenty-six have issued a buy rating to the company.
-Snap has a consensus rating of “Buy” and a consensus price target of $30.36.
+SNAP has been the topic of several analyst reports.
+Needham & Company LLC began coverage on shares of Snap in a research note on Wednesday, July 22nd.
+They set a “hold” rating on the stock.
+ValuEngine raised Snap from a “hold” rating to a “buy” rating in a report on Monday, August 3rd.
+Wedbush boosted their price target on Snap from $25.00 to $34.50 and gave the company a “neutral” rating in a report on Wednesday.
+KeyCorp upped their price target on Snap from $29.00 to $35.00 and gave the stock an “overweight” rating in a research report on Monday.
+Finally, Truist raised Snap from a “hold” rating to a “buy” rating and set a $43.00 price objective on the stock in a research report on Wednesday.
+One analyst has rated the stock with a sell rating, nine have assigned a hold rating and twenty-six have issued a buy rating to the stock.
+The stock currently has an average rating of “Buy” and a consensus target price of $30.36.

-In other news, VP Jerry James Hunter sold 10,800 shares of the business’s stock in a transaction dated Friday, October 16th.
-The stock was sold at an average price of $28.31, for a total value of $305,748.00.
-Following the completion of the transaction, the vice president now owns 2,003,121 shares of the company’s stock, valued at approximately $56,708,355.51.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
-Also, CFO Derek Andersen sold 14,731 shares of Snap stock in a transaction dated Monday, August 17th.
-The shares were sold at an average price of $21.59, for a total value of $318,042.29.
-Following the completion of the transaction, the chief financial officer now owns 1,474,936 shares of the company’s stock, valued at approximately $31,843,868.24.
-The disclosure for this sale can be found here.
-In the last ninety days, insiders have sold 4,807,756 shares of company stock valued at $108,726,157.

 Snap Inc operates as a camera company in the United States and internationally.
 The company offers Snapchat, a camera application that helps people to communicate through short videos and images called Snaps.
 It also provides Camera, a tool to personalize and add context to Snaps; Chat that allows creating and watching stories, chatting with groups, making voice and video calls, and communicating through a range of contextual stickers and Bitmojis; and Discover that helps surfacing the stories and shows from publishers, creators, and the community based on a user's subscriptions and interests.